4 Day Masai Mara - Lake Nakuru Camping Safari in Kenya

 Day 3: Maasai Mara - Lake Nakuru

-You will have an early morning pre-breakfast game drive.
-After breakfast, you will depart the Mara region for Nakuru, lunch en route, with scenic views of Mount Longmont and Lake Naivasha from afar on the main highway.
-Dinner and overnight will be at the budget hotel with self-contained rooms.
+After breakfast, you will depart the Mara region for Nakuru and have lunch en route with scenic views of Mount Longmont and Lake Naivasha from afar on the main highway.
+Dinner and overnight stay will be at the budget hotel with self-contained rooms.

 Day 4: Lake Nakuru - Nairobi

-After breakfast, you will depart for a game drive in Lake Nakuru, and later drive to Nairobi with lunch en route.
-You will arrive in the afternoon and be dropped at the airport.
+After breakfast, you will depart for a game drive in Lake Nakuru, and later drive to Nairobi, with lunch en route.
+You will arrive in the afternoon.

 Location